ksiva0/Email-Assistant/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

-## License 📜
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ### Let's simplify email management together! 💌